jsfuentes/Code-Cheatsheet/All/CS_Fundamentals/Comparisons.md

 Many seperates the pull requests and commit history of mostly seperate projects

-## Yarn vs NPM

-NPM:

-- New version of npm has lock-packages
-- Included with node
-- Doesn't go through Facebook's mirror(privacy???)

-Yarn:

-- Use deterministic installation, better caches/faster
-- Uses package.json, so super super easy to switch; can use both at once
-- Emojis

 ## Server-Side Vs Client-Side Rendering

 ServerSide Rendering means the server will generate the initial html of the React element that can then be rehydrated.
 Default lib in node.